 In BDD, the acceptance tests become the starting point for the design of the software and serve as a basis for communication between the team and the stakeholders.
-The tests are written in a natural language in order to be sure that it leads to a shared understanding of the desired functionality.
+They write the test in a natural language.
+This is in order to be sure that it leads to a shared understanding of the desired functionality.
 One of the biggest challenges in software projects is that everyone speaks in his own language.

-The advantage of BDD is that the acceptance tests can be read by everyone in the team and can be written.
+The advantage of BDD is that everyone in the team can read and write the acceptance tests.
 Here lies the real power of BDD as a communication tool and as a driving force for better cooperation.
-The tests are automated by the code of a developer but understood by the business stakeholder.
+The code of a developer automates the test but the business stakeholder understands it.

 Principles of BDD: